JoseRoca/WinFBX/docs/Windows GUI/CWindow Class.md

 # <a name="ScreenX"></a>ScreenX

-Returns the unscaled x-coordinate of the window.
+Returns the unscaled x-coordinate of the window relative to the screen.

 ```
 PROPERTY ScreenX () AS LONG